marian-stanciulica/Foodybite/README.md

 }
 ```

-Second of all, I created enums for each navigation path.
-For example, from the `Home` screen the user can navigate to the `Restaurant Details` screen and then to the `Add Review` screen.
-So all reachable screens will be the following (I used the associated value of a case to send additional information between screens.
+Secondly, I created enums for each navigation path.
+For instance, from the `Home` screen, the user can navigate to the `Restaurant Details` screen and then to the `Add Review` screen.
+Therefore, all reachable screens are the following (I used the associated value of a case to send additional information between screens.
 In this case, it's the restaurant ID.):

 ```swift
 public enum HomeRoute: Hashable {